-As one of the most southern points in Antigua, English Harbour is a natural harbour that was once used as a British Naval base.
-This wonderful location boasts stunning scenery and fantastic weather, which makes it an ideal spot to call home.
+As one of the most southern points in Antigua, English Harbour is a natural harbour that was once used as a British Naval base by Admiral Horatio Nelson.
+This wonderful location boasts stunning scenery and fantastic beaches as well as calm and tranquil bays, which makes it an ideal spot to call home.
 There's an assortment of activities and amenities for the whole family to enjoy, making this part of the island a neighbourhood for everyone.
 Residents throughout the region will tell you how much they love living in English Harbour, so make sure you don’t miss out by taking a look at the wide range of properties available for sale in the area.
-Discover why English Harbour is one of the best places to live today.
+Here at Luxury Locations, we also have a vast choice of short-term rentals and long-term rentals in English Harbour.
+Discover more about English Harbour real estate and why investing in property here could be one of the best decisions you ever make.

 To get the latest property market information from English Harbour, Antigua today!DOWNLOAD NOW